 The male assembly is roughly 0.03 Gb, or 8.0% longer than the female assembly and has a 5.6% increase of double-copy genes.
 These double-copy genes may account for the longer assembly length.
 Alternatively, or perhaps additionally, the male genome may have male specific sequences, such as a sex chromosome, which we could detect in our cytogenetic work.

 The primary objective of this chapter was to create a highly contiguous chromosome-scale de novo genome assembly for use within and beyond the scope of this dissertation.
 We have achieved two chromosome-scale reference genomes, one for a female fish and one for a male fish, where a chromosome counts of 2n=56 for the species was independently validated by sequencing-free cytogenetic methods.
-Our two reference genomes were published to NCBI with GenBank assembly accession numbers GCA_021917145.1 (female) and GCA_021870715.1 (male) on February 02, 2022 and February 03, 2022, respectively and the more contiguous female genome has subsequently annotated by the NCBI Eukaryotic Genome Annotation Pipeline.
+Our two reference genomes were published to NCBI with GenBank assembly accession numbers GCA_021917145.1 (female) and GCA_021870715.1 (male) on February 02, 2022 and February 03, 2022, respectively and the more contiguous female genome has subsequently been annotated by the NCBI Eukaryotic Genome Annotation Pipeline.